 |Language||Instruction in English; no Japanese language experience required|

 |General||This summer program offers you a 10-week research program to pursue individual research projects under Tokyo Tech's faculty supervision.
 All participants will have opportunities to learn about Japanese culture while experiencing life in one of the most exciting and technologically advanced cities in the world.|

-Tokyo Institute of Technology (Tokyo Tech) offers a 10-week research-oriented program for undergraduate and graduate students to pursue individual research projects under Tokyo Tech's faculty supervision.
+Tokyo Tech offers a 10-week research-oriented program for undergraduate and graduate students to pursue individual research projects under Tokyo Tech's faculty supervision.
 All participants will have opportunities to learn about Japanese culture while experiencing life in one of the most exciting and technologically advanced cities in the world.

-The program dates for the 2018 program will be confirmed in late 2017.
-The program start date may overlap with the end of UW's Spring Quarter.
-In that case, you will need to coordinate with the instructors of your spring quarter courses to complete your course requirements before you depart for this summer program.
+The 2019 program will be June 4 - August 8.
+The program start date overlaps with the end of UW's Spring Quarter.
+You will need to coordinate with the instructors of your spring quarter courses to complete your course requirements before you depart for this summer program.